jkosik/gke-deployer/docs/argocd.md

 Note: Default login name is `admin`.
 When `<ARGOCD_SERVER>` is not exposed outside K8S Service, first use `kubectl port-forward` or other options described below.

 ## Manage ArgoCD:
-#### 1. Using GitOps to manage Application in ArgoCD - RECOMMENDED
+#### 1. Using GitOps to manage Applications in ArgoCD - RECOMMENDED
+Unless ArgoCD API is exposed to our CICD tool directly, we access target ArgoCD APIs via the Jumphost.
+It is recommended to enrich the ArgoCD Application deployment pipeline with checks, e.g.:
+- `kubectl -n argocd get applications.argoproj.io`
+- using e2e test of deployed application
-TBD - using Application manifests
+- using Prometheus rules

 #### 2. Using ArgoCD GUI tunneled over SSH